doehm/survivoR/README.md

 data set.
 The `challange_id` will change as the data or descriptions change.

+TODO: Each challenge must have an ID and link to challenge description

 ### Challenge description

 This data set contains descriptive binary fields for each challenge.